oracle/odpi/doc/src/functions/dpiContext.rst

     DPI_MINOR_VERSION defined in the dpi.h being used by the application.
 It must be less than or equal to the minor version of the ODPI-C library that is being linked to the application.

+    **params** [IN] -- a pointer to a :ref:`dpiContextCreateParams<dpiContextCreateParams>` structure containing
+    parameters used to modify how ODPI-C loads the Oracle Client library.
+    Although it is possible to create multiple contexts, only the first context created will use these parameters.
+This value can also be NULL in which case default parameters will be used.

     **context** [OUT] -- a pointer to a context handle which will be populated upon successful completion of this function.